Definition of Capital Expenditure

 A capital expenditure is an amount spent to acquire or significantly improve the capacity or capabilities of a long-term asset such as equipment or buildings.
 Usually the cost is recorded in a balance sheet account that is reported under the heading of Property, Plant and Equipment.
-The cost (except for the cost of land) will then be charged to depreciation expense over the useful life of the asset.
+The asset's cost (except for the cost of land) will then be allocated to depreciation expense over the useful life of the asset.
 The amount of each period's depreciation expense is also credited to the contra-asset account Accumulated Depreciation.

 Examples of capital expenditures include the amounts spent to acquire or significantly improve assets such as land, buildings, equipment, furnishings, fixtures, vehicles.
 The total amount spent on capital expenditures during an accounting year is reported under investment activities on the statement of cash flows.

 Examples of revenue expenditures include the amounts spent on repairs and maintenance, selling, general and administrative expenses.